Discover the Places of Sundarbans

 Visit villages to observe villagers' ways of living with nature.
 Try traditional fishing or handicrafts.
 Eco-tourism activities benefit local communities and ensure that tourism is sustainable for everyone without damaging the planet.

-Most tourists come in from Kolkata or Dhaka and travel by boat or flight to the forest.
-From Kolkata, one can take a train or car to Godkhali or Basanti and then a boat to the destination.
-Foreign visitors usually fly in to Dhaka and arrange for a guided tour from there.
+Most tourists come in from Kolkata travel by boat or flight to the forest.
+From Kolkata, one can take a train or car to Godkhali or Basanti and then a boat to the destination

 Accommodation Options